HimbeerserverDE/www/htdocs/password_generator.md

 % Password Generator

-This page generates a few passwords on the server and displays them to the user.
+This page generates a few passwords *on the server* and displays them to the user.
 The code can be found [on GitHub](https://github.com/HimbeerserverDE/www.himbeerserver.de/blob/main/himbeerserver/usr/lib/cgi-bin/password_generator.lua).

+# Security issue

+**This generator is extremely insecure.**

+For convenience reasons the generator internally uses Lua's `math.random` and seeds it with cryptographically secure random data.

+It gets this data by reading 64 bytes from `/dev/random` and adding their ASCII codes together in a loop.
+In this step the number of possible combinations is reduced from `256^64` to just `256*64`.

+It is trivial to use this knowledge to generate all possible passwords.
+This only takes about a second even on my slow machine.
+The list can then be used in a dictionary attack.

+**DO NOT USE THIS!
+A proper generator like the one in KeePassXC is a much more secure and convenient option!**

 # 32 Letters, digits, punctuation characters
 * `${strongest1}`